briankoser/sfc-listeners-guide/episodes/0165-injustice-gods-among-us.md

   - Ben
   - Matt

-notable_moments:
-odd_opening: Matt opens with a silly voice and goes out of control.
 future_episodes:
   - Red Son review
+odd_opening: Matt opens with a silly voice and goes out of control.
+story_time:
+  - time: "38:45"
+    title: Hello and Goodbye to Ryan Strelau

 last_listen: 2018-01-03
 recommendation: no